-- submit your Reading Challenge stories to us for a chance to win national or regional awards and attend our Celebration event
+- Submit your pupil reading journeys to us for a chance to win a national award and attend our Celebration event

 How to take part

 - Register your school

 A key contact should register the school for the challenge, and order any passports.
 Registration is quick and easy.
 If you were signed up last year, your key contact just needs to log in and opt in to this year's challenge.
-They will then find the passport ordering page linked on their account page.
-If you didn't take part last year, you can register here and order passports.
 If you have any issues with registration, please contact us.